robert/gameboy-doctor/README.md

 ## Future Work

 Gameboy Doctor currently only supports Blargg's `cpu_instrs` test ROMs because these are the most useful for initial debugging.
 It should be relatively easy to support other test ROMs, although small timing differences that don't affect the successful running of the emulator may cause divergences in CPU states between otherwise well-functioning emulators.

+Let me know if you find Gameboy Doctor useful and I'll work on expanding the ROMs and emulators it supports.

 ## Acknowledgements